fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 RUN npm run build

-# Esta es una nueva etapa, todo lo anterior a esta linea ha desaparecido, excepto por los archivos que queremos COPIAR
+# This is a new stage, everything before this is gone, except for the files that we want to COPY
 # highlight-start
 FROM nginx:1.25-alpine
 # highlight-end

-# COPIA el directorio dist de build-stage a /usr/share/nginx/html
+# COPY the directory dist from the build-stage to /usr/share/nginx/html
-# El destino fue encontrado en la pagina de Docker hub
+# The target location here was found from the Docker hub page
 # highlight-start
 COPY --from=build-stage /usr/src/app/dist /usr/share/nginx/html
 # highlight-end